Cleveland’s NEORSD Blazes into Uncharted Territories

 Superior Stones Canal CSO Improvements

 The value-engineered curve allowed the drive to avoid the foundation of a historic building along the alignment.
-“The curve on the Superior Stones project was a risk mitigation measure to help ensure that the building was damaged,” said Doug Gabriel, Deputy Director of Engineering and Construction-NEORSD.
+“The curve on the Superior Stones project was a risk mitigation measure to help ensure that the building was not damaged,” said Doug Gabriel, Deputy Director of Engineering and Construction-NEORSD.

 The curved drive was successfully completed in fall 2017 using Forterra dry-cast pipe.

 The Westerly Low Level Relief Sewer (WLLRS) Project includes regulator modifications, upsizing of dry weather outlet (DWO) sewers, and approximately 2,600 lf of new 72- in. diameter relief/storage sewer with relatively shallow depths of 8 to 25 ft.

 NTH completed the design of this project in 2016.
 The contractor (Ward & Burke) holed out on Sept.
 8, 2017.
 The 2,650-ft long tunnel was completed using a slurry microtunnel.
 High-strength RCP was used as the final liner in the tunnel and was strong enough to take the expected jacking forces even on an 1,850-ft long drive.

 The 1,850-ft drive had been the longest microtunnel drive ever for NEORSD until the completion of the first leg of the Kingsbury Run project.